python/cpython/Doc/howto/curses.rst

 ``nodelay(1)``, :meth:`getch` for the window becomes non-blocking and returns ``curses.ERR`` (a value of -1) when no input is ready.
-There's also a :func:`halfdelay` function, which can be used to (in effect) set a timer on each :meth:`getch`; if no input becomes available within the number of milliseconds specified as the argument to :func:`halfdelay`, curses raises an exception.
+There's also a :func:`halfdelay` function, which can be used to (in effect) set a timer on each :meth:`getch`; if no input becomes available within a specified delay (measured in tenths of a second), curses raises an exception.

 The :meth:`getch` method returns an integer; if it's between 0 and 255, it represents the ASCII code of the key pressed.
 Values greater than 255 are